Job Opportunity: Housing Stabilization Case Manager – Emergency Housing (Temp)

-- Meet with each individual or family before they move to permanent housing to conduct an initial needs assessment and lethality assessment, develop personal safety plans and provide an in-depth orientation to resident rights and responsibilities.
+- Meet with each adult in emergency housing and hotel within 24 hours after intake (or next business day) to conduct an initial needs assessment and lethality assessment, develop personal safety plans and provide an in-depth orientation to shelter rights and responsibilities.

-- Assess individual and families’ needs and strengths and collaboratively develop individual goals.
+- Assess individuals’ and families’ needs and strengths and collaboratively develop individual goals for emergency housing based on SPDAT results.

-- Develop knowledge of community resources, utilize advocacy skills and teach self-advocacy so individuals or families can expand their use of resources in the community.
+- Develop knowledge of community resources, utilize advocacy skills and teach self-advocacy so families can expand their use of resources in the community.

-- Teach practical skills such as budgeting, credit repair, and financial management to improve housing stabilization outcomes.
+- Teach practical skills such as budgeting, self-advocacy, problem solving, and stress management to improve outcomes for shelter residents.

 - Complete all required internal and external reporting accurately and on time.